Marine Mammals of Maine's Rehabilitation Center

 In 2017, one year after receiving federal authorization to temporarily triage seals, Marine Mammals of Maine (MMoME) received additional permitting to provide long-term rehabilitative care for seals, bringing rehab back to Maine!
 When University of New England's marine mammal rehabilitation program closed its doors in 2014, the MMoME team went straight to work to fill this gap in essential coverage, accomplishing this feat in three years.

-With our current federal permitting, we are able to provide a long-term care option for only a fraction of the animals reported throughout our region.
-While there is merit to increasing our rehabilitation capacity, it is important to note that the rehabilitation process is less than ideal for a wild animal.
 If we determine that an animal is maternally abandoned or otherwise likely to not survive in the wild without intervention, MMoME will step in to give this individual a fighting chance in a rehabilitation setting.
 For young dependent pups, it is simply impossible to artificially recreate the ideal nutritional requirements that a mother seal is able to provide, and so rehabilitation is always the last option.

 What's the difference between triage and rehab?

 Our triage patients are seals that will be transferred to other centers but are not immediately stable enough for the long transports, requiring temporary critical care first.
 Our rehabilitation patients are seals that will undergo their entire recovery at our center until they can be released.

 How long does the rehabilitation process take for a seal?

 The answer to this question depends on the age of the seal upon admit, the species, and any overt or underlying medical conditions requiring attention, such as malnourishment or infection.